Calle027/CA-Honey-Bee-Genomics/README.md

 figures/                          # Generated figures
 ```

 The preprocessing script documents how raw sequencing files are converted into the VCF, GDS, and coverage inputs used by the R workflow.
-The original exploratory script, `genomics.R`, is retained as a reference while the modular scripts become the reproducible workflow.

 ## Required Inputs